everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 Write once, run once, and never again (everywhere!)
 </blockquote>

 This post will introduce authoring Wasm components and functions for the Everywhere Computer.
-Wasm components can be written in a number of different programming languages – including C/C++, Java (TeaVM Java), Go (TinyGo), and C# – but we'll focus on Rust, JavaScript, and Python for this post.
+Wasm components can be written in [several of different programming languages][wit-guest]&mdash;including C/C++, Java (TeaVM Java), Go (TinyGo), and C#&mdash;but we'll focus on Rust, JavaScript, and Python for this post.
 We'll be writing functions in each of these languages, compiling and packaging them as Wasm components, and bringing them together into a workflow that executes on our compute platform.
 Along the way, we'll introduce Wasm component tooling, the Homestar runtime, and [EveryCLI][everycli], which provides a convenient interface for running Homestar with a gateway for preparing and executing workflows.

 The Everywhere Computer is in beta.
-The github repos and docs are publicly available and open source licensed, but we have a closed beta group to provide high-quality support and to gather feedback.
-[Sign up][beta-signup] for the beta group – we would love to hear what you are working on and what ideas you have for using the Everywhere Computer!
+The [GitHub repositories][ec-gh] and [docs][ec-docs] are publicly available and open-source licensed, but we have a closed beta group to provide high-quality support and to gather feedback.
+[Sign up][beta-signup] for the beta group.
+We would love to hear what you are working on and what ideas you have for using the Everywhere Computer!

 The code covered in this post is available in the Github repository at [everywhere-computer/writing-functions-blogpost-2024][writing-functions-repo].

-## Background: Wasm components, WIT, and WASI logging
+## Background: Wasm components, WIT, & WASI logging

 Evolution within the Wasm ecosystem is happening at a wicked fast pace, particularly now that the [path to Wasm components][path-to-components] has been streamlined and standardized, module-to-module interop is trivial.